 How we use your donations

-Every single day, right here in Britain, your donations are touching the lives of older people.
+Every single day, right here in Britain, your donations are touching the lives of communities.
 Thank you for every penny.

 could help cover the costs of a volunteer driver who generously gives their time and uses their own car to help older people who feel trapped in their home to get out and about, to stay connected with their community, or to get to essential medical appointments.

-could help with the costs of a weekly lunch club club where dozens of older people can come together to meet old friends and make new ones.
+could help with the costs of a weekly Lunch Club where dozens of older people can come together to meet old friends and make new ones.
 Research shows that loneliness is a greater health risk than smoking or obesity, and something so simple as a weekly get together with friends can make all the difference to someone’s life.